How to Make a Sawtooth Star Quilt Block

 If you’re new here, I’m slowly working on making a sampler quilt with each block, a monochromatic color scheme, and gray background fabrics.

-I have yet to decide on a final layout or number of blocks, but will be sure to share both with you when I’m done.
+I have yet to decide on a final layout or number of blocks, but I will share both with you when I’m done.

 sewn quilt blocks on white cutting mat